Salvadoran gang crackdown: Crime in El Salvador

+Anti-gang policies

-In June 2019, newly inaugurated President Nayib Bukele made combatting gang violence a priority for his administration, and announced his "Territorial Control Plan" which sought to crackdown on gang violence and improve security within the country.
+In June 2019, newly inaugurated President Nayib Bukele made combatting gang violence a priority for his administration, and announced his "Territorial Control Plan" which sought to crack down on gang violence and improve security within the country.
 Actions taken by the country's security forces included the increase of military and police presence in specific municipalities where gang influence was significant, instituting lockdowns in prisons by confining prisoners to their cells and severing cell phone service in prisons, and improving the equipment and technology used by the National Civil Police (PNC) and the Salvadoran Army.

 In 2021, the homicide rate reached the lowest it has been since the Salvadoran Civil War ended in 1992, with 18 homicides per 100,000 people.
-Although the decline in homicides began in 2016, Bukele attributed it to his policies, and it has been one of his most-touted accomplishments.
-Bukele enjoys an extremely high approval rating of approximately 85 percent, one of the highest in the world.
+Bukele attributed this decline to his policies, and it has been one of his most-touted accomplishments.
+Bukele enjoys an extremely high approval rating of approximately 85%, one of the highest in the world.
 In December 2021, the United States government accused Bukele of negotiating a secret agreement with the gangs, reducing violence in return for financial and prison benefits.
 Additionally, the United States Department of the Treasury sanctioned two Salvadoran officials it claimed conducted the talks.
 Bukele called the accusations of making a deal a "lie" and denounced previous administrations who made similar deals.

-April 2020 prison crackdown

 Between 24 and 27 April 2020, a total of 77 people were murdered in El Salvador.
-Bukele's government claimed that the spike in murders was organized by gang members within El Salvador's prisons, leading to him instituting lockdowns across the country's prisons.
+Bukele's government says that the spike in murders was organized by gang members within El Salvador's prisons, leading to him instituting lockdowns across the country's prisons.
 Prisoners were confined in their cells 24 hours per day and rival gang members were mixed together in cells.
 His government published photographs of inmates being rounded up on the prison floor in cramped conditions.
-Human Rights Watch (HRW) criticized the government's actions as violation of human rights and that it took no considerations for the COVID-19 pandemic.
+Human Rights Watch (HRW) criticized the government's actions as a violation of human rights and that it gave no consideration to the COVID-19 pandemic.

-Crime spike
+March 2022 homicide spike

 From 25 to 27 March 2022, 87 people were murdered in El Salvador, including 62 people on Saturday alone, the highest single-day tally in decades; by contrast, 79 people were murdered throughout the entire month of February.
 The victims were targeted randomly.
 The government blamed the violence on Mara Salvatrucha (MS-13).
 William Eulises Soriano Herrera, a member of Bukele's Nuevas Ideas party, suggested the spike in violence was retaliation for the government's seizing control of two bus routes in the capital, which gangs often extort for revenue; according to José Miguel Cruz, a research director at Florida International University, the gangs may have been sending a message to the government to try to obtain better terms.